-My biggest problem when travelling on long-haul trips, whether be on a plane, bus, train or car, is that I can never get comfortable.
-The sudden blast of light when it’s meal time, the lower back pain from lack of support, the pins and needles in my legs from staying in the same position for hours, and the sharp pain in my neck from being on a 90-degree angle.
+My biggest problem when traveling on long-haul trips, whether be on a plane, bus, train or car, is that I can never get comfortable.
+Whether it's the sudden blast of light when it's meal time, the lower back pain from lack of support, or the pins and needles in my legs from staying in the same position for hours, don't forget the sharp pain in my neck from being on a 90-degree angle.

 After reading a few travel pillow reviews, the Trtl Travel Pillow came onto my radar.
-Of course I was sceptical.
-If someone hadn’t invented a travel pillow that works so far, it wasn’t going to happen… or so I thought.
+Of course, I was skeptical.
+If someone hadn't invented a travel pillow that works so far, it wasn't going to happen… or so I thought.

 This page probably contains affiliate links.
 This means I receive a small commission if you choose to purchase through a link I provide (at no extra cost to you!).
 This helps to keep me on the road and continue to bring awesome content to you!